- Reference Number: HEY-695/2019

 This leaflet has been produced to give you general information regarding the drug ketamine.
 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is ketamine and what is it used for?